CredibleAshok/EveryoneInCricket/README.md

 Major Focuses are on following topics.
 1. Routes using ui-router
 2. Smart table using filters and a global search accross whole data.
+3. Use of test / fake data.
+So no dependency of database or web api to fetch data.